End of Life Care

 Euthanasia appointments must be scheduled by 4pm.

-End of life services provided on the weekends when possible.
+End of life services provided based on availability.